Governing Body Roles and Responsibilities

 Governors ensure that the school achieves its outcomes for all pupils

 - Data is shared with all governors.
-This includes school demographics, attendance and outcomes.
+This includes school demographics, attendance and educational outcomes.

-- Governors also receive reports about different groups of pupils to ensure that no pupils are being left behind.
+- Governors receive data reports about specific groups of pupils to ensure that no pupils are being left behind.
+Children's names are never shared.

-- Governors are diligent in checking on the progress of the school’s development plan and receive updates each term about this.
-They ask about the impact that the plans are having on children and how we know.
+- Governors support and engage in the strategic direction of the school and are diligent in monitoring the progress of the school’s development plan.
+They ask about the impact that the plans are having on children and staff development how we know.

 Governors engage effectively with the school community